 This weekend a new initiative to bring vaccinations closer to people’s homes went live in Brighton and Hove.

-An ambulance kitted out to offer vaccination appointments started its tour of the city, aimed at reaching out to communities to make sure no one misses out on thier vaccination.
+An ambulance kitted out to offer vaccination appointments started its tour of the city, aimed at reaching out to communities to make sure no one misses out on their vaccination.

 The first locations were St Peter’s Church in York Place and Wellsbourne Health Centre on Whitehawk Rd.
 Over the coming days the team will be visiting communities, offering prebooked and walk in appointments.